ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 > [!warning]
 >
-> If you want to delete a MKS cluster which is using SharedLoadBalancer feature, we strongly recommend you to delete the K8S Service which using it to avoid any issue (like remaining Octavia LoadBalancer, configuration not removed, ...).
+> If you want to delete a MKS cluster which is using SharedLoadBalancer feature, we strongly recommend you to delete the K8S Service which is using it to avoid any issue (such as a remaining Octavia LoadBalancer, configuration not removed, ...).
 >

 ## Resources Naming Convention <a name="namingconvention"></a>